Give us feedback

 What happens when you first complain?

-We will always try to resolve your concerns there and then.
-If this is not possible, we will fully investigate all the issues you have raised by speaking with you or writing to you.
-We will acknowledge your complaint within 48 hours and, in most cases, resolve your concerns when we contact you.
+We'll always try to resolve your concerns there and then.
+If this is not possible, we'll fully investigate all the issues you have raised by speaking with you or writing to you.
+We'll acknowledge your complaint within 5 working days and, in most cases, resolve your concerns when we contact you.

-We hope that you will not need to progress beyond this first step, as we are confident that we can resolve any concerns you raise with us to your satisfaction.
+We hope that you won't need to escalate your complaint, as we're confident that we can resolve any concerns you raise with us to your satisfaction.